TuxHurt/TuxHurt/README.md

   ## Questions
   If you have any questions about this project, please contact us directly on [Discord](https://discord.gg/b8PGgMHpYX).

-  ## Requirements
-  Apart from the requirements.txt, this script makes heavy use of UNIX commands.
-Here are what you need:
-  * wget
-  * unzip
-  * winetricks

-  (If you're using a beginner distro like Ubuntu, there's a high chance you already have those)

   ## Creators
   * Emilia(Python scripts, Wine research)
   * Cy#0730(Injector, Designs)